aeonBTC/IbisWallet/README.md

 ## Bug Bounty

-Offering $1000 paid in BTC to any major bugs found in Ibis Wallet.
+Offering $1000 paid in BTC to any major vulnerabilities found in Ibis Wallet.

+In-scope vulnerabilities are those with a realistic path to loss of funds for our users.
+Lower-severity issues (UI bugs, rate limiting, etc.) may be acknowledged but are generally out of scope for monetary rewards.

 ## Disclaimer